-Our operating activities provided cash of \$13.1 million in the three months ended March 31, 2024, primarily resulting from lower accounts receivable and other operating assets, and certain non-cash expenses such as amortization of intangible assets and stock-based compensation.
-These amounts were partially offset by our net loss and lower accounts payable, accrued expenses and other long-term liabilities, lower deferred revenue, higher inventory and certain non-cash items such as deferred income taxes.
-Higher product revenue in our IP Optical Networks segment and lower operating expenses company-wide due to our various cost saving initiatives, including lower employee and facilities expenses, continue to positively affect our operating cash flow.
+Our operating activities provided cash of \$3.3 million in the six months ended June 30, 2024.
+This included a \$6.7 million one time payment of accumulated dividends as a result of our redemption of our Preferred Stock liability on June 25, 2024.
+Cash provided by operating activities was also affected by lower accounts receivable and other operating assets, certain noncash expenses such as amortization of intangible assets and stock-based compensation, and the increase in the fair value of our Preferred Stock liability.
+These amounts were partially offset by our net loss and lower accounts payable, deferred revenue and accrued expenses and other long-term liabilities, higher inventory, and certain non-cash items such as amortization of an accumulated other comprehensive gain related to our interest rate swap and deferred income taxes.
+Higher revenue in our IP Optical Networks segment and lower operating expenses company-wide due to our various cost saving initiatives, including lower employee and facilities expenses, continue to positively affect our operating cash flow.